Yandex Cloud

 3. The process is repeated until all the Managed Service for Kubernetes nodes in the group are updated.

-This ensures that the number of nodes in the group never falls below the number specified when the Managed Service for Kubernetes node group is created.
+This ensures that the number of nodes in the group never falls below the number specified when creating a Managed Service for Kubernetes node group.

 You can specify the maximum number of VM instances by which you can expand or reduce the size of the Managed Service for Kubernetes group when updating it.
 For more information, see Updating a node group.